cgrindel/rules_swift_package_manager/README.md

 The following provides a quick introduction on how to set up and use the features in this repository.
 These instructions assume that you are using [Bazel modules] to load your external dependencies.
-If you are using Bazel's legacy external dependency management, please review the [legacy quickstart], instead.
+If you are using Bazel's legacy external dependency management, we recommend using [Bazel's hybrid mode], then follow the steps in this quickstart guide.

 Also, check out the [examples] for more information.

 ### 1. Enable bzlmod

 This repository supports [bzlmod].
-While you can use this ruleset with [legacy `WORKSPACE` dependencies], some of the automation will not be available in this mode.
-If you are starting a new project, it is highly recommended to use [bzlmod].
-To enable bzlmod, add the following to your `.bazelrc`.

 ```
 common --enable_bzlmod